NEXTLab-ZJU/SongGLM/README.md

 ### 1. Harmonized N-gram Extraction

 Harmonized N-gram extraction is primarily used to capture the correspondence between lyric and melody features, with the current considered features including syllable stress in lyrics and melodic peaks or rhythm skeletons in melodies.
-For each word, the minimal unit is an N=1 n-gram composed of the corresponding notes.
-All word fragments and their associated note fragments within the range of N=1 to N=12 are extracted to construct an n-gram lexicon.
-Each n-gram is assigned a composite score consisting of two parts: the t-statistic score of the melodic n-gram itself and the lyric-melody relationship score.
-The relationship score is derived from the t-statistic scores of the lyric n-grams and the concentration score of the set of lyrics associated with the melody.
-The n-grams in the lexicon are ranked, and the top 25% with the highest scores are selected as harmonized n-grams, forming the final n-gram lexicon.

-Harmonized N-gram extraction is only required for the pre-training data (1000 pieces for test):
+Harmonized N-gram extraction is only required for the pre-training data (1000 pieces):
 ```bash
 sh script/extract_ngrams.sh
 ```